-Data used in your GIS projects to visualize, analyze, compile, and share should meet a defined standard for quality.
-Data quality requirements vary from project to project.
+Data used in your organization for visualization, analysis, compilation, and sharing should meet a defined standard for quality.
+Data quality requirements vary from project to project and organization to organization.
 Requirements for how accurate or complete a dataset needs to be are based on how the data will be used.
-Requirements are also influenced by technical, product, and client requirements.
-ArcGIS Pro has a data quality management system that provides tools to systematically perform quality assurance and quality control (QA/QC) on your GIS data, efficiently work through the issues identified, and generate quality-related reports.
+These requirements are driven by a combination of technical, product, and client requirements.
+ArcGIS Pro provides data quality capabilities that enable workflows that include quality assurance and quality control (QA/QC) of data and management of errors through a defined life cycle process.

 Validate your data

-Data validation is an iterative process, using formal methods of evaluating the integrity and correctness of data.
-ArcGIS Pro provides you with tools for automating and simplifying data QA/QC, whether through automated checks or manual review.
-These tools can help detect anomalies with features, attributes, and relationships in your database.
+Data validation is an iterative process that uses formal methods of evaluating a dataset's adherence to a defined quality standard.
+ArcGIS Pro provides tools for automating and simplifying data quality assurance (QA) and quality control (QC) through automated and semi-automated workflows.
+These tools can help detect anomalies with features, attributes, and spatial relationships in your data.

-Data checks ensure data integrity by performing spatial, geometric, and attribute validation.
-These checks can be configured to validate your data based on specific conditions.
-Some checks search for conditions, such as polygon slivers or cutbacks, while other checks search for features with specific spatial relationships.
-For example, a check could find buildings that have been mistakenly placed on water features.
-Other checks can validate attributes through SQL or regular expressions.
+Automated review is the ability to evaluate a feature's quality without human intervention.
+This includes capabilities such as Reviewer checks that assess data integrity by performing spatial, geometric, and attribute validation.
+Checks are configured to validate data based on specific conditions.
+Some checks search for conditions, such as polygon slivers or cutbacks, while others search for features with specific spatial relationships.
+For more information, see Reviewer rule design.

 Compile the results

-Results from data validation are organized into sessions.
+Errors detected during data validation are organized into sessions.
 Sessions represent validation and quality control transactions performed by data checks or manual review.
-Sessions can be identified by user-defined names and are stored in the Reviewer workspace.
-The Reviewer workspace can be stored in a file or enterprise geodatabase and must contain a Reviewer schema.
+Sessions can be identified by user-defined names and are stored in a file or enterprise geodatabase.

-Results represent an object in your GIS, such as a feature, table row, or metadata element, that has been marked as an anomaly by validation (using data checks) or manual inspection.
-Results include information about the source of the error, detection method, date and time, and life cycle phase.
-Results can have geometry.
-This identifies a feature (or a portion of a feature) that has been classified as an anomaly (or error) by a data check.
-This geometry enables you to quickly navigate to the specific area in which the error was detected.
-Checks run against tables will create results without geometries.
+Error results represent an object in your GIS, such as a feature, table row, or metadata element, that has been marked as an anomaly by automated validation (using data checks) or manual inspection.
+Error results include information about the source of the error, detection method, date and time, severity, and life cycle phase.
+Error results can have a geometry that identifies a feature (or a portion of a feature) that has been classified as an error by a data check.
+This geometry allows you to quickly navigate to the specific area in which the error was detected.
+Errors found in stand-alone tables will create errors without geometries.

-You can apply a severity rating to results to indicate importance.
-Severity is set within a data check and applies to results.
+An error's severity rating indicates its relative importance compared to other errors.
+Severity is set within data checks or tools and is automatically applied to errors created during the data review process.
 Severity is represented on a scale of values, from 1 (highest) to 5 (lowest).
-For instance, to indicate that buildings found on lakes are a high priority to review and fix, you can assign the check a severity rating of 1.
-Any result created by this check will have a severity of 1.
+For example, when using an automated check to detect high-priority errors, such as buildings that overlap lake features, you can assign the check a severity rating of 1.
+Any error result created by this check will have a severity of 1.